The Beneteau Oceanis 331 Sailboat: Specs, Performance Analysis & Cruising Characteristics

 Design & Construction

-The Beneteau Oceanis 331 Clipper was designed by the prolific Groupe Finot and built by Beneteau in France and the USA between 1999 and 2005.
-Constructed with a solid GRP hull and a balsa-cored deck, the 331 followed the successful "Clipper" philosophy of the era: providing maximum internal volume and cockpit space within a manageable hull length.
+The Beneteau Oceanis 331 was designed by the prolific Groupe Finot and built by Beneteau in France and the USA between 1999 and 2005.
+Constructed with a solid GRP hull and a balsa-cored deck, the 331 followed a design philosophy that prioritised providing maximum internal volume and cockpit space within a manageable hull length.

-A defining feature of the 331 is its impressive beam-to-length ratio, which is carried well aft.
+Many hulls were delivered as the Oceanis 331 Clipper.
+The "Clipper" designation essentially represented an upgraded trim level, often including more robust deck hardware, improved electronics, and higher-quality interior finishes compared to the base specification.
+Regardless of the trim, a defining feature of the 331 is its impressive beam-to-length ratio, which is carried well aft.
 This design choice provides two primary practical benefits for cruising.
-Firstly, it creates an expansive cockpit and a massive aft cabin that was almost unheard of in the 33-foot bracket at the turn of the millennium.
+Firstly, it creates an expansive cockpit and an aft cabin area that was almost unheard of in the 33-foot bracket at the turn of the millennium.
 Secondly, the wide stern provides significant form stability, allowing the boat to remain relatively upright and composed even as the breeze freshens.

-Beneteau offered several configurations to suit different cruising grounds.
-While the standard fin keel (approximately 5'3" or 1.60m) is most common, a shallow-draft bulb keel (3'11" or 1.20m) was produced.
-Most notably for those in tidal regions, a lifting keel (centreboard) version was also available.
-This variant features a shallow weighted stub keel and twin rudders, allowing for a minimum draft of just 2'11" (0.90m), which is ideal for exploring estuaries or drying out on sandy bottoms.
-Internal layouts also varied, with the choice between a two-cabin version featuring a large heads and cavernous locker, or a three-cabin version for those needing extra berths.
+Beneteau produced the 331 in several distinct versions to suit global cruising requirements.
+While the standard fin keel (approximately 5'3" or 1.60m) is most common, a shallow-draft bulb keel (3'11" or 1.20m) was produced for regions with depth constraints.
+Most notably for those in tidal areas, a lifting keel (centreboard) version was also available.
+This variant features a shallow weighted stub keel and twin rudders, allowing for a minimum draft of just 2'11" (0.90m).
+Internal layouts also varied; the two-cabin "Owner" version features a massive athwartships aft berth, while the three-cabin version provides two separate aft cabins.

 Sail Areas & Rig Dimensions